zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_last.md

 - Cassandra provides a flexible storage and query options <!-- .element: class="fragment" -->
 - Mesos enables fault-tolerant and elastic distributed systems <!-- .element: class="fragment" -->
 - Zeppelin is a sophisticated analytics tool <!-- .element: class="fragment" -->
-- Terraform makes it easy to integration our infrastructure with a build pipeline  <!-- .element: class="fragment" -->
+- Terraform makes it easy to integrate our infrastructure with a build pipeline  <!-- .element: class="fragment" -->

 ---